jruwaard/aph_ema_handbook/docs/activity.md

 signals (the Euclidean distance in the three-dimensional space), i.e. *SVM = sqrt(x^2 + y^2 + z^2)*.
-ENMO is the corrected SVM: the vector magnitude remaining after removing one Earth Standard Gravitational unit (1g = 9.81 m/s^2), i.e. *ENMO = SVM - 1*.
-The metrics can, in principle, be calculated for each {x, y, z}-data point in the raw series.
+ENMO is the corrected SVM: the vector magnitude remaining after removing one Earth Standard Gravitational unit (1g = 9.81 m/s^2), with negative values rounded to 0, i.e. *ENMO = max(SVM - 1, 0)*.
+The
+metrics can, in principle, be calculated for each {x, y, z}-data point in the raw series.
 Typically, however, the metrics are calculated for time-windows (called *epochs*), in which case the mean can be used to characterize the overall activity in each epoch.

 Figure \@ref(fig:genea-one-day) shows the development of ENMO over one day, as sampled by GENEActiv accelerometers that were worn by a young adult (top) and a